snowex-hackweek/website-2021/book/tutorials/jupyter.md

-After you successfully set up the {ref}`git command<setting-up-git>`, you can copy code between the two using the [clone](https://docs.github.com/en/get-started/quickstart/github-glossary#clone) command with git.
+After you successfully set up the {ref}`git command<setting-up-git>`, you can copy code between the two using the [clone](https://docs.github.com/en/get-started/quickstart/github-glossary#clone) command with `git`.
 A `clone` creates a copy of the repository with the current state of the repository including the complete history.

 ### Example: Clone the fork of the website with the tutorials